Floer theory and reduced cohomology on open manifolds: Loopwise dissipativity

-\begin{ex} Using the notation of Example~\ref{ExLiouvTame}, let $M$ have an end modeled on $\Sigma\times\R_+$ and let $H_0$ be a function which is linear at infinity with slope $a$ not in the period spectrum.
+We say that a Floer datum $(H,J)$ is of Lyapunov type if $(X_H,g_J)$ is of Lyapunov type. \begin{cy} Suppose $J$ is geometrically bounded, $(H,J)$ is of Lyapunov type, and that outside of a compact set the quantity $d(p,\psi_1(p))$ is bounded away from $0$.
+Then $(H,J)$ is RLD. \end{cy} \begin{proof} This is an immediate consequence of Lemmas \ref{lmLyap} and \ref{lmGeomFBound}. \end{proof} \begin{ex} Using the notation of Example~\ref{ExLiouvTame}, let $M$ have an end modeled on $\Sigma\times\R_+$ and let $H_0$ be a function which is linear at infinity with slope $a$ not in the period spectrum.
+Then $H$ is of Lyapunov type.
+Indeed the flow on any level set of $H$ is of Lyapunov type by Lemma \ref{lmLyapEstCovBo} and compactness.
+Since the flows on different level sets are conjugate, the existence of a Lyapunov estimate follows also for $x,y$ not on the same level set.
 Let $X=X_{H_0}|_{\Sigma\times\{1\}}$.
 Let $J$ be a translation invariant almost complex structure.
-Then $f(p, X_{H_0})$ is bounded away from $0$, and so $H_0$ is LD.
+Then from \eqref{eqBoundL2L1} it follows that $f(p, X_{H_0})$ is bounded away from $0$, and so $H_0$ is LD.

 Let $\delta$ be the distance of $c$ to the period spectrum of $\Sigma_{\alpha}$ and let $H_1$ be any Hamiltonian such that

 For example, this inequality will hold for our choice of $J$ whenever $\|X_{H_1-H_0}\|$ is bounded.
 Then $f(p,X_{H_1})$ is bounded away from $0$ at infinity.
 So, $H_1$ is also LD. \end{ex}